EpiGenomicsCode/ProteinStruct-Containers/README.md

 The Boltz container comes with pre-downloaded model weights (`ccd.pkl` and `boltz1_conf.ckpt`) stored in `/opt/boltz_cache` within the container.
 No separate download is required for the weights if using the container.

 ### Chai-1
-The Chai-1 container also includes pre-downloaded model weights.
-Specific paths and details can be found in the respective definition file.
+The Chai-1 container also includes pre-downloaded model weights, which are stored in `/opt/chai_lab_downloads` within the container.
+No separate download is required for these weights when using the container.

 ## Files